Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 Bala et al.~\cite{bala2020phy} also proposed a key agreement system based on acoustic channel reciprocity.
 The proposed system adopted the conventional key generation procedure in wireless key generation: channel probing, quantization, reconciliation and privacy amplification.
 Different from FREE, the proposed system used sound pressure levels as acoustic channel physical layer characteristics.
-In quantization, the system used a simple threshold-based quantization proposed method~\cite{jana2009effectiveness}.
-The widely used Cascade protocol~\cite{brassard1993secret} was employed in the reconciliation.
-Finally, one of the 2-universal hash family---Toeplitz hashing---was used in privacy amplification to address the side information leakage issue.
+The authors implemented the proposed system on Samsung Galaxy On5 pro smartphone and conducted evaluation in different environments including classroom, conference room and hallway.
+By carefully tuning parameters, they can achieve a key generation rate of 80 bits/sec and a bit error rate of $25\%$ before reconciliation.
+They also conducted NIST test~\cite{rukhin2001statistical} and the generated keys pass the test.